Tutorial: Build your first Grepr pipeline

 View the results

-After the agents start, to see the pipeline’s activity as it ingests log messages, go to the Grepr pipelines UI and click Overview.
+After the agents are running, to monitor log ingestion activity, go to the Grepr Pipelines UI and select Overview.

 When you scroll through the logs in the Datadog Log Explorer, you can see that repeated log events are aggregated.
-This aggregation, which reduces the data volumes sent to Datadog, is the result of the Grepr log reducer.
-To learn more about the log reducer, see Log reduction.
+This aggregation, which reduces the data volumes sent to Datadog, is the result of the Grepr Log Reducer.
+To learn more about the Log Reducer, see Optimizing logs with Grepr’s intelligent aggregation.

 Cleaning up